Gulslabs/whatsapp-registration-extractor/whatsapp-multi-messanger/readme.md

 - Do not close the Chrome window during message sending.
 - It's recommended not to send too many messages at once to avoid Whatapps(Meta) blocking your number.

+## Applied to Naqeeb Sheet to generate data neeed in contacts.csv
+- Formula to extract whatsapp number in `+01 <number>` format.
+Formula: `="'" & "+91" & TEXT(E4, "0") & "'"`, call this column 'WhatsApp# 2'.
+Assume its in 'AM4' cell.
+-  Then add Naqeeb Number on column 'AL4'.
+-  Then on column AN4 apply `=AM4 & "," & C4 & "," & AK4 & "," & AL4`.
+This will generate output as `'+919701567398',Shaik Ishaq,Md Rizwan,+91 81790 23418`;
+- Paste these contains on contacts.csv file and run `send_whatsapp_messages_with_selenium.py`